lucianourgal/discography-check/README.md

 # discography-check
- Checks if your discographys are complete using metallum data
+- Checks if your discographys are complete using metallum data<br>

 # Project characteristics
 - Typescript language<br>